-Finding ways to organize toys – a never ending battle.
+Find the best toy storage ideas – a never-ending battle.
 We’ve all been there, right moms?
-Been in that place where all you can see are scattered toys.
-Toys in the kitchen, toys in the dining room, toys in the bedroom, toys in the bathroom and everywhere!
+Been in a place where all you can see are scattered toys.
+Toys in the kitchen, toys in the dining room, toys in the bedroom, toys in the bathroom, toys in the living room, toys in the kids room and everywhere!
 Sometimes it drives us crazy.
 Most of the time it complicates things.
 The most painful part?
-Stepping on one of them.
-So, to help our fellow moms keep their sanity, we’ve collected some of the most awesome and clever ways to organize toys.
+Stepping on one of them, especially the small toys and even smaller toys.
+To help our fellow moms keep their sanity, we’ve collected some of the most awesome and clever kids toys organization hacks.

 “Play is the work of childhood” ~ Jean Piaget